- 18% discount

 Overnight in Hue

-Hue Ancient Citadel & Fly to Ho Chi Minh CityDay 8
+Hue – Sightseeing – Flight to Ho Chi Minh CityDay 9

-Continue your journey to discover the UNESCO World Heritage-listed wonder of the Citadel including the Forbidden Purple City then make your way to the Hue Royal Antiques Museum to see a collection of ornaments, where preserves royal treasures has a history with many changes
+Continue your journey to discover the UNESCO World Heritage-listed wonder of the Atmospheric Citadel including the Forbidden Purple City.
+After that proceed to the Hue Royal Antiques Museum to see a collection of ornaments, where preserves royal treasures have a history with many changes.

 Overnight in Ho Chi Minh City